Nazi archaeology: Alfred Rosenberg

-Alfred Rosenberg was a Nazi Party ideologist who supported archeological excavations and the study of provincial Roman Germany.
+Alfred Rosenberg was a Nazi Party ideologist who supported archaeological excavations and the study of provincial Roman Germany.
 He stated as a summary of his research and thoughts that "An individual to whom the tradition of his people and the honor of his people is not a supreme value, has forfeited the right to be protected by that people."
 Rosenberg's perspective on German prehistory led mainly to racist distortion of data which did not directly apply to the Germanic people.
 Rosenberg's book Der Mythos des 20.
 Jahrhunderts (The Myth of the Twentieth Century) gave support to the concept of a new Germanic religion.
-Rosenberg's theory, Weltanschauungswissenschaften, was implicit in the idea that Germany had the right to takeover other nations - or even exterminate them - since German culture was "superior" to the culture of other groups.
+Rosenberg's theory, Weltanschauungswissenschaften, was implicit in the idea that Germany had the right to take over other nations - or even exterminate them - since German culture was "superior" to the culture of other groups.
 He also tried to prove that the Nordic-Aryans originated on a lost landmass identified with Atlantis, and that Jesus was not a Jew but instead an Aryan Amorite.

 Hans Reinerth

 Hans Reinerth was the main archaeologist Rosenberg worked with.
 Reinerth is famous for his excavations at the Federsee and he saw the Nazi Party as a tool he could use to work his way up in society.
 This is just what occurred, and in 1934 Rosenberg appointed him to the position of "Reich Deputy of German Prehistory".
 This made him the spokesman for the "purification and Germanisation of the German prehistory".
 Reinerth was an adherent of Hitler's theory of German racial purity.
 Though this theory never really came into full effect, Reinerth pushed it heavily as Reich Deputy, and encouraged archaeological exploration.
-His archaeological group, along with the Ahnenerbe organization, was used to the Nazis' full advantage since it was a more "professional" group.
+His archaeological group, along with the Ahnenerbe organisation, was used to the Nazis' full advantage since it was a more "professional" group.